chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 ![](images/petstoreapp_runtime_view.png)

-> 💡 Note,the footer of this application contains meta data that will be useful as we progress through the guides.
+> 📝 Please Note,the footer of this application contains meta data that will be useful as we progress through the guides.
 Things like container id (useful for understanding containers at scale), CI/CD dates/version, Session Id for N-Tier Correlated Telemetry with Application Insights.
 We will also integrate our products with the Pet Store Service and allow for external user authentication via B2C.

 You can now stop the Docker contaier.